mosherbd/dev-base-java/README.md

 # devcontainer-java

 ## Overview
-This is a ubuntu image derived from devcontainer with sdkman, java sdk, ant, ivy, maven, and gradle installed.
+This Dockerfile extends the devcontainer-base container image with sdkman, java sdk, ant, ivy, maven, and gradle.
 Specific versions for each can easily be specified in the Dockerfile.

 ## Automatic Builds
 Changes to this Dockerfile trigger automatic builds for mosherbd/devcontainer-java on Docker Hub.